artipie/benchmarks/loadtests/monitoring/README.md

 - `fulltest` - client+server, could be used for testing purposes.

 ## Run server
 Server provides Grafana WEB UI, InfluxDB2 is used for permanent storage and Telegraf for metrics collection.
+Some of the common values are set in `.env` files.
 ```
 cd server
 docker-compose up --abort-on-container-exit